AnalystVivek/Bitcoin-Price-Analysis/README.md

 ## Summary 📝

-- Data loaded and cleaned with no missing values.
-- Bitcoin exhibited strong price growth from 2013-2017.
+- Data was preprocessed with robust cleaning and date formatting for time series analysis.
+- Basic price statistics highlighted Bitcoin’s high volatility and substantial price increase from 2013 to 2017.
-- Visualized price trends via line charts and candlestick charts.
+- Line plots, candlestick charts, and log scale graphs effectively depicted price trends and volatility.
-- Explored price volatility using percentage change analysis.
-- Analyzed long-term trends with yearly, quarterly, and monthly resampling.
+- Resampling helped capture broader market cycles at annual, quarterly, and monthly levels.
+- Daily percentage change quantified short-term price fluctuations, a key to understanding market risk.

+---

+## Conclusion 🔍
+- Through this project, I have demonstrated my ability to deliver deep market insights and risk profiles from large-scale financial datasets.
+The outputs align with professional norms for exploratory analytics, visual storytelling, and actionable intelligence in the financial sector.
+This skill set can drive data-driven investment decisions, enhance risk management protocols, and support strategic business outcomes in any modern financial organization.

 ---